tarasermolenko/RemoteAccessTool/payloads/ReadMe.md

 To bypass this, we use this vbs file to inject keystrokes and bypass the confirmations windows.

 ## update.sh
-A file used by our main.py file in order to check for updates and update the OnlyRAT malware.
+A file used by our main.py file in order to check for updates and update the RAT